Top-ranked Novak Djokovic spends religious day in detention

 Australia’s strict COVID-19 laws dictate that incoming travelers must have had two shots of an approved vaccine, or must have an exemption with a genuine medical reason, such as an acute condition, to avoid quarantine.

-Tennis Australia said Djokovic’s request for an exemption “was granted following a rigorous review process.”
+Tennis Australia said Djokovic’s request for an exemption had been “granted following a rigorous review process.”
 Neither Tennis Australia nor Djokovic revealed the reason he sought an exemption.

-The Australian Border Force rejected his exemption as invalid, canceled his visa and then moved him to the immigration hotel.
-His lawyers worked urgently to ensure he could stay until Monday, when the a federal judge will hear his challenge, a week before the Australian Open is set to start.

 After the news broke of the visa cancellation, Australian Open tournament director Craig Tiley defended the “completely legitimate application and process” and insisted there was no special treatment for Djokovic.

 He said only 26 people connected with the tournament applied for a medical exemption — to avoid the rule that all players, staff, officials and fans needed to be fully vaccinated for COVID-19 to enter Melbourne Park — and only a “handful” were granted.
-None, expect Djokovic, who posted it himself on social media, have been publicly identified.
-Now two others are under investigation.
+None, except Djokovic, who posted it himself on social media before he flew to Australia, were publicly identified.
+Now three of them are either in detention or have left.

 Tiley hasn’t commented officially since then.